peterklijn/casambi-mqtt/README.md

 [Casambi Bluetooth HA integration](https://github.com/lkempf/casambi-bt-hass/), as this version is very limited.
 For now, it only supports dimmable lights, and scenes.

-This is simple, by having custom_components look (README + structure) the same it is easier for developers to help each other and for users to start using them.

-If you are a developer and you want to add things to this "blueprint" that you think more developers will have use for, please open a PR to add it :)

 ## Setup

 In addition to running this integration in Home Assistant, you need to have the following: